-Roland Paulsen is a sociologist, author, and a Fellow of Stockholm Centre for Organizational Research.
-He is also a Senior Lecturer at Lund University.
+Roland Paulsen is a sociologist, author, and a Senior Lecturer at Lund University.
 He took his PhD in sociology at Uppsala University with one year as a Fulbright Scholar at Cornell University.

 In addition to this academic work, Paulsen regularly writes for Dagens Nyheter, Swedens largest daily newspaper.
 He has also contributed to a number of other outlets including The Atlantic, The Guardian and In These Times.
 His media appearances include The Economist, Wall Street Journal, BBC Radio 4, Le Monde, El País, Süddeutsche Zeitung, Die Zeit and Libération.